Back Up & Restore

 - Reconnecting Twitch always means signing in again, because your login is never part of a backup.

-- Listening History data and stats are your personal play log, not settings, so they are not part of a settings backup.
+- Listening History stays put.
+Your play log and stats are personal data, not settings, so they're not in a settings backup.

 How to Use